 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
+It also requires the Trustee to exercise its judgement in the process of applying the Fund's accounting policies.
 The areas involving a higher degree of judgement or complexity or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.

-(i) New standards, amendments and interpretations which are effective and have been adopted by the Fund in the current period.

-There are no new standards, amendments and interpretations which are effective on or after 1 July 2021 and have been adopted by the Fund.

-(ii) Standards amendments and interpretations issued which are effective after 1 July 2021 and have been early adopted by the Fund.

-The Fund has not early adopted any new standards, interpretations or amendments.

-- (iii) Standards, amendments and interpretations issued which are effective and not relevant to the Fund. - Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 Interest Rate Benchmark Reform-Phase 2 (Effective 1 January 2021).
+- (i) New standards, amendments and interpretations which are effective and have been adopted by the Fund in the current period. - There are no new standards, amendments and interpretations which are effective on or after 1 July 2021 and have been adopted by the Fund. - (ii) Standards amendments and interpretations issued which are effective after 1 July 2021 and have been early adopted by the Fund. - The Fund has not early adopted any new standards, interpretations or amendments. - (iii) Standards, amendments and interpretations issued which are effective and not relevant to the Fund. - Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 Interest Rate Benchmark Reform-Phase 2 (Effective 1 January 2021).
 The amendments in Interest Rate Benchmark Reform Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16) introduce a practical expedient for modifications required by the reform, clarify that hedge accounting is not discontinued solely because of the IBOR reform, and introduce disclosures that allow users to understand the nature and extent of risks arising from the IBOR reform to which the entity is exposed to and how the entity manages those risks as well as the entity's progress in transitioning from IBORs to alternative benchmark rates, and how the entity is managing this transition. - Amendments to IFRS 16- Covid-19-Related Rent Concessions beyond 30 June 2021 (Effective 1 April 2021).
 The amendment extends, by one year, the May 2020 amendment that provides lessees with an exemption from assessing whether a COVID-19-related rent concession is a lease modification.
 The relief was originally limited to reduction in lease payment that were due on or before 30 June 2020.
 However, the IASB subsequently extended to 30 June 2022.

-b.
-Foreign currency transactions
+(b) Foreign currency transactions -

-(i) Functional and presentation currency
+Functional and presentation currency

 The primary activity of the Fund is to invest in securities denominated in Trinidad and Tobago dollars.
 Subscriptions and redemptions of units are denominated in Trinidad and Tobago dollars.
-The performance of the Fund is measured and reported to the investors in Trinidad and Tobago dollars.
 The Trustee considers the Trinidad and Tobago dollar as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.
 The financial statements are presented in Trinidad and Tobago dollars which is the Fund's functional and presentation currency.
-The exchange rate between the TT dollar and US dollar as at the date of these statements was TT\$6.6926 = US\$1.00 (2021: TT\$6.6926 = US\$1.00).
+The exchange rate between the TT dollar and the US dollar as at the 30 June 2022 was TT\$6.6926 = US\$1.00 (2021: TT\$6.6926 = US\$1.00).
 This rate represents the First Citizens Group midrate.

-(ii) Transactions and balances
+Transactions and balances

 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the statement of comprehensive income.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the Statement of Comprehensive Income.

 Changes in the fair value of monetary securities denominated in foreign currency classified as financial assets are analysed between translation differences resulting from changes in the amortised cost of the security and other changes in the carrying amount of security.
-Translation differences related to changes in the amortised cost are recognised in the statement of comprehensive income.
+Translation differences related to changes in the amortised cost are recognised in the Statement of Comprehensive Income.

-c.
-Financial assets and financial liabilities
+(c) Financial assets and financial liabilities -